francescoB1997/Just_Breathe/README.md

 6. Enjoy the Application!

 ## App Installer
-An other option to use directily the app in your Android Smartphone is download the apk of JustBreathe located in **"JustBreathe/apk"** folder, then install it.
+Another option to use directily the app in your Android Smartphone is download the apk of JustBreathe located in **"JustBreathe/apk"** folder, then install it.

 ## How to interact with JustBreathe App